Nikolay-712/RestaurantSystem/README.md

 **User**

 ## :information_source: User
 Can browse restaurants with their menu and order food.
 Receive notifications about the change in the status of orders placed.
-Choose payment method on delivery or by debit card - (not yet available), save address and phone number for delivery.
+Choose payment method on delivery or by debit card, save address and phone number for delivery.
 Full history of orders placed.
 Can rate a restaurant or product with the rating system.
-Possibility to send messages to the administration of the applications
+Possibility to send messages to the administration of the applications.
+Adding a comment for each restaurant.
+Notifications for payment, orders, reservations.

 **screenshots**